(30 ILCS 575/5)

 (b) Maintain a list of all businesses legitimately classified as businesses owned by minorities, women, or persons with disabilities to provide to State agencies and public institutions of higher education.

 (c) Review rules and regulations for the implementation of the program for businesses owned by minorities, women, and persons with disabilities.

-(d) Review compliance plans submitted by each State agency and public institutions of higher education pursuant to this Act.
+(d) Review compliance plans submitted by each State agency and public institution of higher education pursuant to this Act.

 (e) Make annual reports as provided in Section 8f to